segmentio/segment-docs/src/connections/functions/index.md

 There are two types of Functions which allow you to send data into Segment or to forward data out.

 #### Source Functions
-Source Functions allow you to collect and transform any stream of first-party customer data by leveraging a webhook and sending it through to your Segment workspace.
+Source Functions allow you to collect and transform any stream of first-party customer data by using a webhook and sending it through to your Segment workspace.

 {% include components/button-fill.html size="medium" text="Build A Source Function ->" href="https://segment.com/docs/connections/functions/source-functions/" %}